Envira Gallery Blog

 Adobe Stock Contributor

 Adobe Stock is a stock photo site from the makers of the most popular photo editing software, including Photoshop and Lightroom.
 This photography eCommerce platform has been around for almost 20 years.
-It’s known to be among the very first online photo-selling marketplaces and is still considered one of the best stock photo websites to sell images on.
+It’s known to be among the very first online photo-selling marketplaces and is still considered one of the best stock photo websites to sell images.

+Adobe Stock connects to Adobe Cloud so that you can upload albums straight from Lightroom.
+This makes it particularly popular among photographers.
+Your photos can potentially reach a large audience since Adobe products are used worldwide.
 Check out more of the features that make Adobe Stock one of the best ways to make money selling photos:

-• Supports a wide variety of assets including images, vector graphics, illustrations, and stock videos.
+• Supports a wide variety of assets, including images, vector graphics, illustrations, and stock videos

-• Offers free access to Adobe Portfolio for contributors, which allows you to build a portfolio and showcase your best work.
+• Offers free access to Adobe Portfolio for contributors, which allows you to build a portfolio and showcase your best work

 Pricing / Payout: Free signup.
 Contributors receive a 33% royalty share on images.